orcc/orcc/applications/Crypto/CTL/Block_Ciphers/AES/readme.txt

-Note: CBC, CFB, OFB and CTR modes have external dependencies on the CAL files in Block_Ciphers\!Modes folder.
+Note: CBC, CFB, OFB and CTR modes have external dependencies on the CAL files are located under package CTL.Block_Ciphers.Modes.